 National Racehorse Week 2023 was able to provide experiences for local communities to connect with the racehorse, inspire the next generation, grow new audiences, promote inclusivity and show racing as a force for good.

-A number of trainers, studs, racehorse aftercare centres opened their doors to allow schools, urban equestrian centres, children’s hospitals and emergency workers to visit their yards, giving a behind the scenes look at the horseracing industry and the excellent care that racehorses receive from those that work with them.
+A number of trainers and racehorse aftercare centres opened their doors to allow schools, urban equestrian centres, children’s hospitals, emergency workers and many other charities and community organisations to visit their yards, giving a behind the scenes look at the horseracing industry and the excellent care that racehorses receive from those that work with them.